qfwc258/circuidipity/content/2015-02-09-php-nginx-postgresql.rst

 .. code-block:: bash

     $ sudo apt-get install nginx
-    $ sudo /etc/init.d/nginx start
+    $ sudo service nginx start

-To verify that the web server is running, open a browser and navigate to ``http://YOUR.RASPBERRY.IP.ADDRESS``.
-If you see ``Welcome to Nginx`` the server is installed correctly.
+To verify that the web server is running, open a browser and navigate to ``http://your.raspberry.ip.address``.
+If you see ``Welcome to nginx!`` the server is installed correctly.

 2. Host multiple domains
 ========================